 - Rheumatic fever used to be common in the UK in the era before antibiotics but it is now rare.
 It is still quite common in some developing countries.

-Other causes of valve disease include:
+Other causes of heart valve disease include:

 - Deposits of calcium (calcification) in parts of the valve.
 This is the most common cause of aortic stenosis in older people.